Experimentali/ExtrEgg/README.md

 ## How to Use
 Well, to use it you need a license key.
 Request one in the [discord](https://discord.gg/5RVUh5tedE).
-You can also get the eggs themselves there.

 Once you have retrieved the egg and the license key, import it to your Pterodactyl Panel.